dalila28/concreate_crack_image_classification/README.md

 ### 3. Results

 1. The architecture used in this model is MobileNetV2 which is designed for efficient image clasification to achieve high accuracy on image classification tasks.
-Implementation of dropout layer in this architecture is to prevent overfitting, which cause model to perform well on the training data but fails to generalize well to new data.
+Implementation of dropout layer in this architecture is to prevent overfitting, that can cause model to perform well on the training data but fails to generalize well to new data.

 ![model_architecture](https://github.com/dalila28/concreate_crack_image_classification/blob/main/images/architecture.png)